pkrajput/vo_exploring/README.md

   - [training directory](DL_VO/scripts) contains all scripts that we used for fine-tuning our PoseNet with CoordConv.
   - [evaluation directory](DL_VO/evaluation) contains all script which test our checkpoints against ground truth poses, saved in [correspondinf directory](DL_VO/evaluation/gt_poses).

+2. Execution
+  - Simply upload [this notebook](run_inference.ipynb) to the Google colab and follow steps provided there.

 # SRN-Deblur

 Download pretrained models through: ```download_model.sh``` inside ```checkpoints/```.